-Danny Ray Baugh, age 65.
-Mr. Baugh is a full-time cattle and poultry farmer from Marshall County.
+Danny Ray Baugh.
+Danny Ray Baugh is a full-time cattle and poultry farmer from Marshall County.
 He owns and operates a 285-acre farm in Marshall County.
-Mr. Baugh runs an approximately 160-head cow-calf operation, along with a 200-acre hay operation on rented lands.
+Mr. Baugh runs an approximately 160-head cow-calf operation along with a 200-acre hay operation on rented lands.
 He currently grows for Wayne Farms, operating eight broiler houses with a farm capacity of 176,000.
 Mr. Baugh retired from Albertville Municipal Utilities Board in 2005 as their water plant manager after 30 years of service.
-He is a member of the Alabama Poultry and Egg Association, Alabama Cattlemen's Association, Marshall County Farmers Cooperative and Marshall/Dekalb Electric Cooperative.
-Mr. Baugh is also a member of the Association's compensation committee.
+He is a member of the Alabama Poultry and Egg Association, Alabama Cattlemen's Association, Marshall County Farmers Cooperative, and Marshall/Dekalb Electric Cooperative.
+Mr. Baugh is also a member of the Association's Compensation Committee.

-Rickey Cornutt, age 59.
+Rickey Cornutt.
 Mr. Cornutt is a full-time row-crop and cattle farmer.
-He and his brother own Cornutt Farms, LLC in Marshall County, Alabama.
-Cornutt Farms, LLC consists of approximately 2,000 acres of owned and leased land of corn, soybeans, wheat, and pastureland, and also operates a 300-head cow-calf operation.
-Additionally, Mr. Cornutt is a director of Marshall County Farmers Federation, Dekalb Farmers' Cooperative, Marshall County TVA Discretionary Fund Committee, State Board Committee of Soil and Water, Marshall County Conservation District, and State Board of Alabama Farmers' Cooperative.
-Mr. Cornutt is a member of the Association's compensation committee.
+He and his brother own Cornutt Farms, LLC in Marshall County Alabama.
+Cornutt Farms, LLC consists of approximately 2,000 acres of owned and leased land of corn, soybeans, wheat, and pastureland, and operates a 300-head-cow-calf operation.
+Additionally, Mr. Cornutt is a Director of Marshall County Farmers Federation, Dekalb Farmers' Cooperative, Marshall County TVA Discretionary Fund Committee, State Board Committee of Soil and Water, Marshall County Conservation District, and State Board of Alabama Farmers' Cooperative.
+Mr. Cornutt was elected to the Board in 2017 and is a Member of the Association's Compensation and Business Investment Committees.

-David Daily, age 51.
-Mr. Daily owns 400 brood cows, does custom hay baling, and operates a small stocker operation in Russellville, Alabama.
-Mr. Daily's primary business is agricultural sales, as the part owner of Daily AG Products and Daily Farm Supply, which sells ag-lime and fertilizer in five states.
-He is currently a member of the Franklin County Cattlemen's Association and The Angus Association.
-Mr. Daily is also a member of the Association's compensation committee.
+David Daily.
+David Daily owns 500 Brood cows, specializes in farm to table beef, and operates a small stocker operation in Russellville, Alabama.
+Mr. Daily's primary business is Agricultural Sales, as the part owner of Daily AG Products and Daily Farm Supply, which sell ag-lime and fertilizer in five states.
+He is currently a member of the Franklin County Cattlemen's Association and the Angus Association.
+Mr. Daily is also the Chairman of the Association's Business Investment Committee and a Member of the Association's Compensation Committee.